batureren/achievement-scavenger/README.md

 The achievement hint/chapter/missable database that powers community guides lives in a separate repository:
 [**achievement-scavenger-database**](https://github.com/batureren/achievement-scavenger-database)

-You can contribute directly from the app: fill in hints, chapters, and missable flags for a game, then hit **"Submit to GitHub"** to open a pre-filled pull request.
+You can contribute directly from the app: fill in hints, chapters, checklists, and missable flags for a game, then hit **"Create PR"** to copy the formatted code and open a pre-filled pull request.
 No manual JSON editing required.

 Bug reports and feature requests for the app itself are welcome via [Issues](../../issues).